mohd-akram/blog/_posts/2024-05-21-improving-date-formatting-performance-in-node-js.md

-operations in around 630 ms. Doing the same with ICU 74.2 (before the optimizations, using the equivalent `hh:mm a` format), it took almost three times as long at 1700 ms. And now, with the recently released ICU 75.1 which includes all the mentioned optimizations, it takes around 800 ms. A pretty good improvement!
+operations in around 630 ms. Doing the same with ICU 74.2 (before the optimizations, using the equivalent `hh:mm a` format), it took almost three times as long at 1700 ms. And now, with the recently released ICU 75.1 which includes all the mentioned optimizations, it takes around 800 ms, making it more than twice as fast as before.

-## Making Node.js faster
+## Back to Node.js

 With the recently released versions [20.13](https://nodejs.org/en/blog/release/v20.13.0) and